imgrant/roon-extension-radio-presets-api/README.md

 This extension is modelled after Varun Randery’s [roon-remote](https://github.com/varunrandery/roon-remote), it is basically the same code for a Node.js Express server, extended to the concept of radio presets.

-Jan Koudijs's (“[The Appgineer](https://github.com/TheAppgineer)”) [Roon extension manager](https://github.com/TheAppgineer/roon-extension-manager) and numerous extensions also served as a stand-in for the official Roon API documentation on how to write settings panes, etc for Roon extensions.
+Jan Koudijs’s (“[The Appgineer](https://github.com/TheAppgineer)”) [Roon extension manager](https://github.com/TheAppgineer/roon-extension-manager) and numerous extensions also served as a stand-in for the official Roon API documentation on how to write settings panes, etc for Roon extensions.